lenddoefl/ews-client-php/readme.md

 ### Main methods

-These methods need to be provided with sindle argument - PHP array representing data (according to API's documentation) which will be sent to API.
+These methods need to be provided with single argument - PHP array representing data (*i.e. in API's documentation's "data" value*) which will be sent to API.
-For callFinishSession method data is not neccessary.
+For callFinishSession method data is not necessary.
 Methods can take data from stored variables and, after receiving a valid response, also store it.
 In table below you will find all useful information about what wariables are loaded, stored by methods and what arguments they receive.

 ##### callStartSession($data)